log10-io/log10/cli_docs.md

                     to 25.
   --task_id TEXT    The specific Task ID to filter feedback.
 If not provided,
                     feedback for all tasks will be fetched.
+  --filter TEXT     The filter applied to the feedback.
+If not provided,
+                    feedback will not be filtered. e.g. `log10 feedback list --filter 'Coverage <= 5'`.
 ```

 #### log10 feedback predict